 Xanadu Gallery artists are all full-timers.

 My art marketing broadcast partner, Jason Horejs, who owns Xanadu Gallery in Scottsdale, once told his Red Dot Blog readers in a post on artistic production that he does not have any artists represented who are not full-time.
 His reasoning makes sense.
-He is looking for artists who are committed, both to their full-time art careers and to meeting his minimum production expectations for representation in the gallery.
+He is looking for artists committed to their full-time art careers and meeting his minimum production expectations for representation in the gallery.
 He has found the production part is highly problematic for artists with outside obligations.